 So go ahead and display the feedback you’re most proud of.
 Customers love to see that you value their thoughts and appreciation.
 Also, customers who consider leaving a review will know that if they do, it won’t go unnoticed.

-Make sure to update these reviews regularity so you’re including new customers all the time.
+Make sure to update these reviews regularly so you’re including new customers all the time.

-Here’s an example of a restaurant that showcases its best customer reviews right on the homepage:
+Here’s how SeedProd showcases its best customer reviews on a testimonials page:

 6. Check Social Media Frequently